 Note: The judges are to decline this brief summary of the facts.
 Do not prepare one.
 This is merely a formality of moot court.

 Important: Do not state which school you attend as part of your introduction.
-Your name and team number are sufficient.
+Your name and team number are sufficient to identify yourself.